chris--jones/angular-2-dropdown-multiselect/README.md

 })
 ```

-Define options in your consuming component:
+Define options in your consuming component as either an array of IMultiSelectOption:

 ```js
 import { IMultiSelectOption } from 'angular-2-dropdown-multiselect';